Leon Benko: Dalian Aerbin

 On 24 February 2014, Benko reportedly signed for Chinese Super League team Dalian Aerbin for an undisclosed fee.

 On 28 April 2015, Benko filed a lawsuit at the Hong Kong High Court against the holding company of Dalian Aerbin for unpaid wages and image rights.
 Benko claimed that his contract with Dalian was worth 1.02 million euros.
 However, four months into his contract, he was paid only 36,000 euros.
 He has terminated his contract with Dalian since then.

 Sarajevo

 On 12 September 2014, Benko signed for Bosnian Premier League club Sarajevo as a free agent.

 During the first half of the 2014–15 Premier League, he scored 9 goals in 14 appearances.
-In the next season, Sarajevo was ranked fourth in the league and Benko was the league top goalscorer with 18 goals.
+In the next season, Sarajevo was ranked fourth in the league and Benko was the league top scorer with 18 goals.
 At the beginning of the 2016–17 season Benko got suspended for drinking alcohol before a match against rival club Zrinjski.